Chart Color Schemes

 Housing

-Indooroopilly features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Indooroopilly features a more urban dwelling mix with significant apartment living

-In Indooroopilly, as per the latest Census, 46.7% of dwellings were houses while 53.3% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-Brisbane metropolitan area had no houses or other dwellings at that time.
-Home ownership in Indooroopilly stood at 29.0%, with mortgaged properties at 25.9% and rented ones at 45.1%.
-The median monthly mortgage repayment was $2,058, aligning with Brisbane's average, while the median weekly rent was $440.
-Nationally, Indooroopilly's mortgage repayments were higher than the Australian average of $1,863 and rents were substantially above the national figure of $375.
+Indooroopilly's dwelling structure, as per the latest Census, consisted of 46.7% houses and 53.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Indooroopilly was at 29.0%, with 25.9% of dwellings mortgaged and 45.1% rented.
+The median monthly mortgage repayment in the area was $2,058, and the median weekly rent figure was recorded at $440.
+Nationally, Indooroopilly's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing